 For complex Lua scripts, the Peakboard Designer provides its own script editor.
-In the following picture, you can see how the Peakboard Script Editor looks like, using a timer script as an example.
+In the following figure, you can see how the script editor looks like, using a timer script as an example.
 However, the structure is almost identical for all Peakboard script types.

-Above the workspace (2) you will find a button to [comment out] and a button for [uncommenting].
+Above the workspace (2) you will find a button to [comment out] (3) and a button to [uncomment] (4).

 Using the folders on the left side of the script editor (7) you can navigate through your previously created scripts in the current project without having to leave the editor.
 Scripts from dataflows are not listed there.

 After entering a script in the workspace of the script editor, you can check whether it is correct by clicking the [Validate] button (8).
 Missing or wrong elements are listed in the error list (9).

 Helpful keyboard shortcuts

 |CTRL + space||Opens the Intellisense|

 |CTRL + shift + arrow keys||Selects complete text sections|